willfurnass/sheffield_hpc/sharc/software/apps/dakota.rst

 .. hint::

-    * It is recommended that users submit each Dakota subtask: ``simulator_script.sh`` should submit numerous SGE jobs.
+    * It is recommended that users submit each Dakota subtask to the scheduler: ``simulator_script.sh`` should submit numerous SGE jobs.
     * `Bash Heredoc scripting <https://linuxize.com/post/bash-heredoc/>`_ may be useful or required as part of submitting Dakota subtasks to the scheduler engine with ``simulator_script.sh`` to adjust resource requests or subscript variables.

 Interactive Usage